 Pears, Richard & Shields, Graham (2005) Cite them right: referencing made easy.
 Newcastle: Northumbria University Press Trading Services.

 Check out this useful infographic available on Turnitin's website

-Student may plagiarize for a number of reasons often accidentally.
+Students may plagiarise for a number of reasons, often accidentally.
 Knowing the types of plagiarism can help you avoid unintentional plagiarism.
 Remember all types are an academic offense and it is your responsibility to make sure that you know how to use other sources correctly.

 This is when someone knowingly tries to pass other people's work off as their own.